davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.4.28 (2013.01.18) =
+* Fixed bug in "reset settings to default" where the protocol wasn't being retained.
+* More cleanup and clarification on settings screen.
+* Fixed bug where excerpts weren't getting set if "Filter newlines" was set to "Yes"
+* Removed logic to increase memory size.

 = 1.4.27 (2013.01.17) =
 * Updated sample plugin for extending Postie.
 * Updated documentation for template variables.